TastyChickenLegs/DropMoreLoot/Thunderstore/README.md

 1.0.3

-- fix for resources multiplier
+- Fix for multiplier of resources

 1.0.2

-- fix for tree chopping null exception
+- Fix for broken chopping of trees and null exception

 1.0.0